Follow the genesis of Gandhi's philosophy in a mesmerising opera like no other – reimagined with the dynamic power of circus.

 Chaoir: Calle Lindén, Carl Walin, Elin Skorup, John Kinell, Margaretha Westerlind, Maria Sanner, Michael Axelsson, Sofia Niklasson

-An oper in three acts by Philip Glass
+An opera in three acts by Philip Glass

 Music by Philip Glass